lychhayly/Gowther/README.md

 ## In Development
 - [x] Send logs to FTP and SMTP server.
-- [ ] Multithreading for fast encryption
+- [ ] Multithreading for fast encryption.
 - [ ] Support for Windows.
 - [ ] Send information to MySQL database.
 - [ ] Graphical Interfaces.